shrocket/personal_website/content/blog/2005-11-10-new-zodiac-the-tenacious-stubborn-scrappy-and-unbelievably-gorgeous-reporter.md

 ---
-title: New Zodiac: The Tenacious, Stubborn, Scrappy and Unbelievably Gorgeous Reporter
+title: New Zodiac - The Tenacious, Stubborn, Scrappy and Unbelievably Gorgeous Reporter
 date: 2005-11-10
 categories:
   - blahg
   - zodiac
 ---